Dandelion Honey – a Fabulous Vegan Alternative to Honey

 Astonishingly, it worked.
 The result was a wonderful dandelion honey that not only had the consistency of runny honey, but really tasted like it too.
 Despite leaving the green bits on, the bitter notes were faint and the colour was still golden rather than muddy.
 I’ve used it in several recipes already including this Figgy Bread.
 Now I know how simple it is, I shall be making this again next year.

-18 April 2015 Update – I have just made dandelion honey for the 3rd year running and I’m just as enamoured as I was back in 2013.
+18 April 2015 Update – I’ve just made dandelion honey for the 3rd year running and I’m as enamoured as I was back in 2013.

 This is a poor man's honey made from dandelion flowers and sugar rather than made by bees, but although it may not be true honey, it really does look and more importantly, taste like honey.
 It's vegan too.

 - 350 g dandelion heads - remove green parts if really keen